pomonam/kronfluence/examples/wikitext/README.md

 <a href="#"><img width="380" img src="figure/half_precision.png" alt="Query Batching"/></a>
 </p>

 The average correlation for 481 data points is `0.96`.
-We can also try `torch.compile`:
+Finally, we can try using `torch.compile`:

 ```bash
 python analyze.py --query_batch_size 32 \